Have you ever looked at a painting and could swear that it was about to start moving? Like the frame paused the sight and it will continue as you...

 Women became a favorite subject in Symbolism, often appearing in the role of the dangerous femme fatale.
 It is argued that the Sphinx, a beast with a female head, symbolized the fear and anxiety men felt towards the changing status of women in the real world.
 However, if we look at the painting, the interlocking gaze of Oedipus and the Sphinx, also reveals the allure he felt.

 Below Jupiter’s throne, we see a series of allegorical figures.
-On the left side we see Death, carrying a bloodied sword, her job here is finished.
-In the middle we can see an eagle, which is the symbol for Pan – the god of wild nature and a follower of Bacchus.
-Directly behind him the figure of Sorrow is holding a white lily, a symbol of purity.
-There are angels on either side of the canvas, and at the bottom of the scene is Hecate, the goddess of night with a crescent moon above her head.
+On the left side, we see Death, carrying a bloodied sword, her job here is finished.
+In the middle, we can see an eagle, which is the symbol for Pan – the god of wild nature and a follower of Bacchus.
+Directly behind him, the figure of Sorrow is holding a white lily, a symbol of purity.
+There are angels on either side of the canvas, and at the bottom of the scene is Hecate, the goddess of the night with a crescent moon above her head.

 Moreau mixed both Christian and Pagan imagery in order to create a divine vision of God’s power.

 Pandora is the “Eve” of Greek mythology.
 She was the first woman, created by Hephaestus out of soil.
 The gods bestowed their best gifts upon her.
 For example, Athena taught her to weave, Venus made her beautiful and Mercury gave her an agile and inquisitive mind.
 Hence her name, Pandora, which in Greek means she who has all the gifts.
 However, the gods also gave her a jar or box which contained all the evils that afflict humanity.
 In the myth Pandora lets her curiosity get the better of her and she opens the box releasing its contents to the four winds.
 She becomes scared and quickly closes the lid, leaving just one thing inside, hope.